backpackerhh/blog-posts/clmj41ft1001908jrcdi18fkb.md

 ## Conclusion

-I really like the simplicity of **pass**, being just a CLI utility that stores everything locally.
+I really like the simplicity of **pass**, being just a CLI utility that stores everything locally and with [lots of extensions and interfaces available](https://github.com/tijn/awesome-password-store).
 That being said, I'm open to test other options with different approaches.

 This post is the first one in a series about [password managers](https://blog.davidmontesdeoca.es/series/password-managers).
 In the next post I'll talk about the browser extension I use in combination with **pass**.